KillrVideo/killrvideo.github.io/src/site/docs/guides/web-tier.md

 document (and the Netflix documentation is pretty good if you're interested in digging in).
 But let's take a quick high level look at one of those requests in KillrVideo.

-Falcor encourages you to think of your data model as a graph.
-When the Web Client makes a request to the server, it makes a request for a path or paths in that graph.
+Falcor encourages you to think of your data model as a *graph*.
+When the Web Client makes a request to the server, it makes a request for a *path* or *paths* in that graph.
 So for example, let's say I'm displaying a video in the UI.
 The paths I request via Falcor might look something like this: